Caddy (web server): Architecture

-The architecture of Caddy is organized into three main components: a command, the core library, and configuration modules.
+Caddy is organized into three main components: a command, the core library, and configuration modules.
 The command is the extensible interface by which the program is executed; it can also load configuration files, run common modes, manage installed plugins, and offer relevant utility functions.
 The core library has APIs for loading, unloading, and managing configuration; but it does nothing particularly useful on its own.
 Most of Caddy's functionality is provided by modules, which are plugins that extend Caddy's configuration structure; for example, the HTTP server is a module.
 Caddy modules implement various long-running services, web standards, and other useful features.

 Caddy's input is a JSON configuration document which is received through an open socket via a RESTful HTTP API.
-In the absence of an HTTP client, Caddy's command line interface can be used to load configuration files.
+In the absence of an HTTP client, Caddy's command-line interface can be used to load configuration files.
 Config adapters may be used to convert other configuration formats to JSON.
-Existing adapters include the Caddyfile, which has first-class support in the command line; and YAML, TOML, NGINX, and several other formats.
+Existing adapters include the Caddyfile, which has first-class support in the command line; and YAML, TOML, Nginx, and several other formats.

 When a configuration is received through its administration socket, Caddy decodes the configuration for all the specified modules, and starts running all the app modules.
 When the app modules are being provisioned, they themselves may load and provision modules that they use.
 For example, the HTTP server is an app module which uses HTTP handler modules to handle HTTP requests; these handlers might use yet other modules to implement their functionality, and so on.
 All these modules are provisioned during the config load phase.

 Plugins are installed by statically compiling them directly into the Caddy binary.
 Without plugins, Caddy's native configuration structure only has some basic options for administration and logging.
 All other functionality must be provided by app modules.
 Official Caddy distributions ship with dozens of standard modules; others can be added from the project's website, using the xcaddy command line tool, or by manually compiling a custom build.